General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 - Ben Mitchell

-- They both drowned on Roxy’s wedding in the hotel pool on New Year’s Day
+- They each drowned on Roxy’s marriage ceremony within the lodge pool on New 12 months’s Day

 - Julia Smith and Tony Holland